Msquare-Labs/tasks-blogs/_posts/2023-09-16-tasks-introduction.md

 - Comments
 - Subtasks
 ​

 *Supports multiple of these fields
 ​

-You can do into the task, tap on the `···` icon on the top right and tap on `Manage Fields`.
+You can go into the task, tap on the `···` icon on the top right, and tap on `Manage Fields`.
 You are then presented with the below screens and you can delete fields, add new ones, select your own name of the field and you're done!
 ​
 Note: Once you create a field, it is reflected for all tasks in **that** project.
 Fields are configured per project so they don't disturn your other projects with adding unneccesary fields.
 ​
 ![Group 14.png](https://res.craft.do/user/full/3094d487-bbd8-b8bc-6341-a0c5cce86840/doc/0638CDEB-3635-4BC8-8F95-3AF0538AB498/79D9DCDB-48A2-41FD-BB8A-68CBDA1385B7_2/YD0NSm2PM7XQY9EDLrxknrL2AbVFE4Dxm9KOZwoP6oMz/Group%2014.png)

-​
----
-​
-# Tasks
+## Tasks
 ​
 We've tried our best to make this part as intuitive so there isn't much to say, but let us share a few tips and tricks.
 ​